muzammil-zaidi/OOP-Project/README.md

 🚀 Welcome to My AI Chatbot Project!
 Experience the future of conversational AI with our intelligent chatbot, designed using C++ and integrated with Natural Language Processing (NLP) techniques.
 This project highlights advanced Object-Oriented Programming (OOP) principles, including class hierarchies, encapsulation, polymorphism, and inheritance, making the chatbot a dynamic and interactive assistant.

-🔍 Explore the Project Structure
-Curious about the inner workings?
-Check out the detailed class design and functional breakdown, ensuring a modular and efficient chatbot system.

 Instructor: Talha Shahid
 Section: BCS-2J